DNA Testing for Bladder Cancer

 Genetic predisposition DNA testing bladder cancer is useful in order to screen candidates who are considered most likely to develop the condition.
 DNA testing bladder cancer is also important in establishing the precise mechanisms behind the disease in order to provide improved methods of diagnosis and treatment.
 Although a genetic predisposition to bladder cancer has been established through research, it is thought that environmental factors play the biggest role in the development of the disease by modifying genes such as Rb and erbB-2, which control cell proliferation and growth respectively.
 Smoking accounts for up to 65% of bladder cancers in men and 30% in women.

-For support and more information about bladder cancer, please visit the Macmillan Cancer Support website, a charity providing practical, medical and financial support and pushing for better cancer care.
+For support and more information about bladder cancer, please visit the National Cancer Institute website, a website which provides practical, medical and financial support and pushing for better cancer care.